estevez-dev/VaporizR2/README.md

+# Finished
+This project is finished and fully functional.

 # VaporizR2
 It was a Nikko VaporizR2 RC toy.
 Dead one.
 So I removed all parts except motors, battery block and switch.
 The idea is to control it with Arduino from Android over Bluetooth.
 ## Parts